Get Juicy Pork Chops Every Time!

 2. Brine the pork chops: The salt in the brine helps to break down the muscle fibers, allowing the pork chops to retain more moisture during cooking.

-3. Preheat the grill: Make sure to preheat the grill to medium-high heat before grilling the pork chops.
-This will ensure that the pork chops cook evenly and develop a nice crust on the outside.
+3. Preheat the grill: Make sure to preheat the grill to medium-high heat (400°F).

-4. Use a meat thermometer: Use a meat thermometer to check the internal temperature of the pork chops.
-Cook the pork chops to an internal temperature of 145°F (63°C) for safe consumption.
-(You want to remove the meat from the heat 5-15 degrees before reaching your desired temperature because it will continue to rise 5-15 degrees.)
-This is known as carry-over cooking.
+4. Use a meat thermometer: Cook the pork chops to an internal temperature of 145°F (63°C) for safe consumption.
+(You want to remove the meat from the heat 5-15 degrees before reaching your desired temperature.)

-5. Let the pork chops rest: Let the pork chops rest for a few minutes after grilling to allow the juices to redistribute and the meat to be tender.
-Tent the pork chops with foil to keep them warm while they rest.
+5. Let the pork chops rest: At least 5 minutes allow the juices to redistribute and the meat to be tender.

 boneless grilled pork chop on a plate